Forward Modeling of Double Neutron Stars: Insights from Highly-Offset Short Gamma-Ray Bursts: Results

-In solid lines, we show the posterior distribution on natal kick magnitudes for both GRB~070809 and GRB~090515, across our five realizations of the SMHM relation for their host galaxies.
-For GRB~070809, large natal kicks from iron core-collapse SNe are slightly preferred compared to the prior, with \HighKickPercentageGRBOne of matching systems having natal kicks above $200~\mathrm{km\,s}^{-1}$, though low natal kicks of ${\lesssim 50~\mathrm{km\,s}^{-1}}$ are still consistent with the observed offset.
-On the other hand, besides for our model that assumes a DM halo mass $2\,\sigma$ below the median SMHM relation, natal kicks of ${\lesssim 200~\mathrm{km\,s}^{-1}}$ are strongly disfavored at the $90\%$ credible level for GRB~090515, demonstrating that this system most likely received a substantial natal kick at birth to explain its observed offset.
-This is particularly apparent for larger halo masses; for DM halos that are $2\,\sigma$ above the median SMHM relation, less than \LowKickPercentageTwoSigamGRBTwo of DNS tracers matching the observed offset have natal kick velocities of ${50~\mathrm{km\,s}^{-1}}$ or less.
+where $\mathcal{N}(\sigma_{\mathrm{DM},i};0,1)$ is a zero-mean Gaussian distribution with a standard deviation of unity evaluated at the deviation from the mean \ac{SMHM} relation in model $i$.
+For GRB~070809, large natal kicks from iron core-collapse \acp{SN} are slightly preferred compared to the prior.
+We find that \GtrTwoHundredMarginalizedGRBOne of systems matching the offset of GRB~070809 received natal kicks above $200~\mathrm{km\,s}^{-1}$, though as can be seen in Figure~\ref{fig:Vkick_constrains} low natal kicks of ${\lesssim 50~\mathrm{km\,s}^{-1}}$ are still consistent with the observed offset.
+On the other hand, after marginalizing over our $\sigma_{\mathrm{DM}}$ models, we find $\gtrsim\,\GtrTwoHundredMarginalizedGRBTwo$ of systems matching GRB~090515 have natal kicks of ${> 200~\mathrm{km\,s}^{-1}}$ and that low natal kicks of ${\lesssim 50~\mathrm{km\,s}^{-1}}$ are strongly disfavored across all models, demonstrating that this system most likely received a substantial natal kick at birth to explain its observed offset.
+This is particularly apparent for larger halo masses; for \ac{DM} halos that are $2\,\sigma$ above the median \ac{SMHM} relation, less than \LowKickPercentageTwoSigamGRBTwo of \ac{DNS} tracers matching the observed offset have natal kick velocities of ${50~\mathrm{km\,s}^{-1}}$ or less.

-The post-SN systemic velocity and DNS inspiral time are also affected by the mass loss in the SN explosion and the pre-SN orbital separation.
+The post-\ac{SN} systemic velocity and \ac{DNS} inspiral time are also affected by the mass loss in the \ac{SN} explosion and the pre-\ac{SN} orbital separation.
 Assuming symmetric mass loss in the frame of the exploding star, conservation of momentum leads to a barycentric kick to the binary~\citep{Blaauw1961}, which scales as $\Delta M_\mathrm{SN} / \sqrt{A_\mathrm{pre}}$ to leading order.
-The combination of this mass-loss kick and the natal kick determine the post-SN systemic velocity and orbital properties (and thereby the DNS inspiral time).
-In Figure~\ref{fig:param_constraints}, we show the marginalized posterior distributions for mass loss and pre-SN separation, as well as the inspiral times they map to.
+The combination of this mass-loss kick and the natal kick determine the post-\ac{SN} systemic velocity and orbital properties (and thereby the \ac{DNS} inspiral time).
+In Figure~\ref{fig:param_constraints}, we show the marginalized posterior distributions for mass loss and pre-\ac{SN} separation, as well as the inspiral times they map to.